 A typical "Western diet," one rich in animal fat and protein but low in diverse fibers - has been strongly linked to the development of IBD.
 A high intake of digestible carbohydrates, starch, and refined sugar has also been shown to upset the gut microbial balance.

 Omega-6 polyunsaturated fatty acids and long-chain fatty acids, in addition to the above, act in concert to alter the bacterial components of the microbiome, increasing intestinal permeability and promoting inflammation.
 The mechanisms of protein-induced inflammation are not yet fully understood, but the consumption of red meat is thought to be a factor in IBD relapse.

 Obesity is another fallout of a high-fat diet that, like IBD, is characterized by inflammation and elevated levels of proinflammatory cytokines and adipokines.

-On the other hand, high vegetable intake can lower the risk of UC, whereas greater intake of fiber and fruit can lower the risk of CD.
+On the bright side, high vegetable intake can lower the risk of UC, and greater intake of fiber and fruit can lower the risk of CD.
 Omega-3 fatty acids, medium-chain triglycerides (MCTs) and nondigestible carbohydrates improve these parameters and thus overall intestinal well-being.

-Exclusionary diets, where one food category is left out, has shown some efficacy in relieving the symptoms of IBD.
+Exclusionary diets, where one food category is left out, have also shown some efficacy in relieving the symptoms of IBD.
 Further research will reveal how diet can be leveraged to improve the quality of life of patients with IBD.